dillon-shearer/SOP-Documentation/README.md

 This repository contains Standard Operating Procedures (SOPs) for data users of Answer ALS.
 The SOPs are publicly accessible and aim to ensure consistent, reliable and high-quality data handling and usage.

 ## Repository Contents
-- SOPs are organized by topic and stored as `.pdf` files in the appropriate folders.
+- The repository contains a single folder 'Answer ALS Standard Operating Procedures' which holds all SOPs.
-- A `versions` folder is included to keep track of updates to the SOPs.
+- Each SOP is stored as a .pdf file and is named in the format [SOP Number].
+ANSWER-ALS SOP [SOP Name].
-- The latest version of each SOP can be found in the root directory of the repository.
+- The latest version of each SOP can be found in the 'Answer ALS Standard Operating Procedures' folder.

 ## Contribution Guidelines